 An in-depth exploration of the "eighth continent" takes you to the southwest to visit spectacular forest reserves where lemurs dance and swing through the trees, the limestone pinnacles and caves of Tsingy de Bemaraha National Park, and the spectacular Avenue des Baobabs.
 The highlands offer thermal pools, sandstone canyons and handicraft markets featuring traditional woodwork and papermaking.
 You then uncover the northern tip of Madagascar.
 Visiting the magnificent Montagne d'Ambre national park, Ankarana Special Reserve, the "red Tsingy" plus many more wonders of nature and unique wildlife of the area.
 In the east, you cruise freshwater lakes and lagoons to the stunning Lake Ampitabe, heart of the Panganales Canal, before flying back to Tana or relaxing in paradise on Sainte Marie Island.
 Throughout your adventure, you will encounter lemurs, chameleons, amazing birds and plants found nowhere else.

-The 29-day A Lost World tour can now be divided into two separate tours:
+The 27-day A Lost World tour can now be divided into two separate tours:

 - Adventure Associate escort & local English-speaking guide All accommodation at the best available hotels & lodges

-- All meals from dinner day 1 to lunch day 29
+- All meals from dinner day 1 to breakfast day 27

 - Bottled water throughout the tour